 Protecting your skin from the sun is important, no matter what time of year it is, but it’s especially vital in the summertime.
-While you might want to bare your skin in the summer to achieve a beautiful, sun-kissed complexion, UVA and UVB radiation from the sun can wreak havoc on your skin and cause premature aging if you aren’t careful.
+While you might want to bare your skin in the summer to achieve a beautiful, sun-kissed complexion, UVA and UVB radiation from the sun can wreak havoc on your skin (no matter your skin type) and cause premature aging if you aren’t careful.

 UVA rays, which account for 90 to 95 percent of the UV radiation that reaches the earth, penetrate deep layers of the skin and cause tanning.
-UVB radiation accounts for only 5 to 10 percent of solar radiation, but it damages the epidermis, or surface layer of the skin, causing sunburn.
+UVA radiation causes a higher rate of collagen breakdown in the dermis than chronological aging.

 UVA rays cause the collagen in your skin to break down at a higher rate than normal aging.
-They do this by penetrating the dermis, or middle layer of the skin, and lead to the abnormal buildup of elastin.
+They do this by penetrating the dermis, or middle layer of the skin's structure, and lead to the abnormal buildup of elastin.
 This elastin accumulates and results in the production of enzymes that break down collagen.

 What makes things worse is that even the light from your phone or computer can damage your skin, too.
 The blue light emitted from your digital devices have similar effects to UVA and UVB rays, so our skin really does need protection on a daily basis, whether we go outdoors or not.